Does My Car Insurance Cover Theft?

 Ultimately, of the three main types of car insurance, only comprehensive insurance covers damage to your vehicle related to theft or a break-in.
 Comprehensive insurance also protects from other unexpected circumstances – like flooding, storm damage, and vandalism.

 Do you have comprehensive insurance?
 If you’re unsure, then check your insurance policy.
 Or, call your insurance provider.
 Comprehensive insurance is always an optional add-on.
 It’s not required in any state or jurisdiction.
 If you have comprehensive insurance, then it should cover vehicle theft and other damages.
-If you only have collision or liability insurance, however, then vehicle theft is unlikely to be covered.
+However, vehicle theft is unlikely to be covered if you only have collision or liability insurance.

 How to File an Insurance Claim for a Stolen Vehicle or a Vehicle Break-In